Yennsanpro/LudOhana-API/README.md

 ## Requeriments

-- Nodejs
+- Nodejs.
-- Database (Change .env -> Dialect with the one you use)
+- Database (Change .env -> Dialect with the one you use).

 ## Installation